jakobharder/anno1800-jakobs-mods/mods/ui-compact-menu/README.md

 ## Changes

+### 2.5

+- Added food and drink venues to tourists and services tabs

 ### 2.4

 - Merge some construction menu tabs when there's not enough space
 - A few adjustments to improve groups for e.g. `Downtown`, `Large Fishery`

-### 2.3

-- Added jje's buildings
-- Improved some icons

-### 2.2

-- Schools, Churches and Malls in progression sorting menus

-### 2.1

-- Tags to easily add mod buildings to groups

-### 2.0

-- Split Consumables into vanilla tiers and DLC tiers
-- Merge Culture tab into City and Public Services
-- Group OW electricity, education and religion, culture buildings

 ## Credits